Hire More Staff - 5 Signs it's Time to Grow Your Business

 Show employees they’re valuable to you

 First of all, have a plan for new starters.
 This is especially true for juniors or interns.
-A recent piece by MLC suggests involving your new recruit in a project or job that visibly serves the company and makes a difference2.
-Too often juniors are given meaningless, time consuming roles which dampen their enthusiasm for their new job faster than a bucket of water over their head.
+Involving your new recruit in a project or job that visibly serves the company and makes a difference.
+Too often juniors are given meaningless, time-consuming roles which dampen their enthusiasm for their new job faster than a bucket of water over their head.
 Instead, show them what’s great about your organisation and how they’re helping to make it greater.
 If they’re doing work that’s clearly making a difference, they’ll take on less palatable jobs with much less resentment.
-Every job in the world has it’s tedious and boring parts.
+Every job in the world has its tedious and boring parts.
 Your job as a good employer is to teach staff to accept this, but also to make sure this part of their role isn’t overwhelming.

 Make your organisation the best place to work